 Otherwise, a glass baking dish could work.
 Though I imagine it would need longer to cook and a little more broth.
 I recommend cooking everything in the skillet then transferring it to a baking dish, Wrap tightly with several layers of foil, and add an extra 10 minutes of baking time – it may need more.

-No, the rice will become far too mushy.
-However, you could prepare it on the stovetop.
+However, you could prepare this dish on the stovetop.
 I recommend using a large pan with a see-through lid.
 It may take longer to cook and require extra liquid.
 However, just keep an eye on it and don’t remove the lid too often.
 Cook it until the rice is tender.
 You can transfer it to a dish, top with cheese, and broil until melted.

 I haven’t tried this, though I don’t see why it wouldn’t work.
 When using cauliflower rice I’d recommend following the recipe but only baking in the oven for 10-15 minutes.
 Just keep in mind that while rice absorbs liquid, cauliflower rice releases liquid – so you likely won’t need as much broth.
 The amount of seasoning will also likely change.